 Thank you for your interest in the graduate program at the Department of Astrophysical Sciences at Princeton University.
 On this page we will try to summarize important information about the program and graduate student life at Princeton, as well as outline differences from graduate programs at other universities.

 This page is written by the graduate students and reflects our views and opinions.
-For an official information brochure and an application form please visit the Graduate Admissions Office website, or contact Jill Knapp, the Director of Graduate Studies in the Astrophysics Department.
+For an official information brochure and an application form please visit the Graduate Admissions Office website, or contact Jenny Greene, the Director of Graduate Studies in the Astrophysics Department.

 Overview of the program

 The Ph.D. program in astronomy at Princeton is unusual in providing an early opportunity to engage in research.
-It typically takes only four or five years to complete.
+It typically takes five years to complete.

 In the first two years, a student completes three or four research projects under the supervision of faculty members.
-Although they are called semester projects, their difficulty and duration vary significantly.
-Some of them may (and should) result in published papers.
+Although they are called semester projects, their difficulty and duration vary widely.
+Many of them result in published papers, one of which is required to advance to Ph.D. candidacy.
 In addition to research, during the first two years of the program students take courses offered by both astrophysics and physics departments.
-The Ph.D. thesis project is often in an area different from the previous research projects and normally takes two to three years to complete.
+The Ph.D. thesis project is often in an area different from the previous research projects and normally takes three years to complete.

 Semester projects and graduate student research

 The Princeton program provides students with intensive exposure to several different areas of research, giving them the background necessary to work in any of these areas after graduation.
 In a rapidly changing field like astrophysics, experience has shown that a wide background is very useful.

 Students get to choose their project advisors.
 In practice, in the beginning of each semester first- and second-year students talk with several faculty members about available projects and choose the one they prefer.
 Ties with the Physics Department and the Institute for Advanced Study as well as with the Plasma Physics section of the department are close and friendly, so it is possible to complete a project with a member of these.